OlivierSohn/hamazed/BACKLOG.md

-- one component per player.
-a player sees only the numbers of its own component.
+- verify the game can be finished, have fallback strategies when there is not enough space for all ships / numbers / components.

+- 3 players : 2 do the 2 expressions,
+one does the operation : * or +

+- the number of numbers per connected component should be proportional to the cc size.

-- ships replaced by humans
+- ships replaced by humans walking, jumping, climbing

 - when making level essence, we should know the number of players.

-- where one has + other has - :
-  to win the level, we need to reach a (positive) number, then come back to 0.

-- Duel mode where the one that has the max sum wins.
+- Duel mode with one component, the one that has the max sum wins the level number. levels go on until 12.
-(There is no target number.
-How do we know if we won the level?)

 Note that the start location matters a lot in that case.
-Think of a way to place ships in a fair way, with the notion of "manhattan collision free distance" to number,
+Think of a way to place ships in a fair way, with the notion of "manhattan collision free distance" to number.

 - (mkLevelEssence) Specialized mode where one has + the other has -.
 To make players engage, they need to feel that they are both important to win